-- The protection of the water and associated aquatic ecosystem through effective comanagement; - Unlocking the economic potential of the dam and surrounding precinct; - The creation of a conducive environment for the involvement of the sporting, recreation and tourism industries; and - The provision and management of benefits to the local, host and affected communities.
+- The protection of the water and associated aquatic ecosystem through effective comanagement; - Unlocking the economic potential of the Dam and surrounding precinct; - The creation of a conducive environment for the involvement of the sporting, recreation and tourism industries; and - The provision and management of benefits to the local, host and affected communities.

-2.2.3 Key Management Objectives
+2.2.3.
+Key Management Objectives

-To attain the mission for the Hazelmere Dam, and accept the challenges, the following key objectives for the dam's management, utilisation and development were acknowledged by the stakeholders:
+To attain the mission for the Hazelmere Dam, and accept the challenges, the following key objectives for the Dam's management, utilisation and development were acknowledged by the stakeholders:

-- To ensure equitable and controllable access to the dam that addresses the needs and expectations of the general public, as well as private users; - To ensure an equitable balance between agriculture, recreation and residential use, through clearly demarcating areas, zones, time allocations and secure access; - To ensure the promotion of compatible development between agriculture, recreation and residential initiatives based on effective co-management agreements, carrying capacities and environmental constraints; and - To ensure improved and affordable access, services and infrastructure addressing the needs and expectations of local residents, farmers and investors as well as those of the sport and recreation industries.
+- To ensure equitable and controllable access to the Dam that addresses the needs and expectations of the general public, as well as private users; - To ensure an equitable balance between agriculture, recreation and residential use, through clearly demarcating areas, zones, time allocations and secure access;

+- To ensure the promotion of compatible development between agriculture, recreation and residential initiatives based on effective co-management agreements, carrying capacities and environmental constraints; - To ensure improved and affordable access, services and infrastructure addressing the needs and expectations of local residents, farmers and investors as well as those of the sport and recreation industries and; - To ensure that the primary function and purpose of the Dam is maintained which includes retaining water quality.

-Additional to these key objectives and for its execution is the appointment of a management authority to manage the dam and its surrounding State land that is dynamic, focused and representative of the stakeholders and landowners of the host community, where the host community is defined as the community directly affected by and adjacent to the water resource.
-The performance of this institution in its endeavours to attain these objectives will be constantly audited and reviewed, to ensure that DWAF can assist wherever necessary and appropriate.
+Additional to these key objectives and for its execution is the appointment of a management authority to manage the Dam and its surrounding State land that is dynamic, focused and representative of the stakeholders and landowners of the host community, where the host community is defined as the community directly affected by and adjacent to the water resource.
+The performance of this institution in its endeavours to attain these objectives will be constantly audited and reviewed, to ensure that DWS can assist wherever necessary and appropriate.

-2.3 MANAGEMENT APPROACH
+2.3.
+MANAGEMENT APPROACH

 To ensure that the RMP contributes to the attainment of the objectives set by its stakeholders, a process approach based on the ISO 9000 management system forms the basis of the management approach for the Hazelmere Dam.
-The rationale for this approach is to assist DWAF and the management authority in ensuring sustainability by protecting the integrity and value of environmental resources, providing measurable benefits to host communities, and enhancing the satisfaction of users (refer DWAF's Guidelines for the Compilation of Resource Management Plans).
+The rationale for this approach is to assist DWS and the management authority in ensuring sustainability by protecting the integrity and value of environmental resources, providing measurable benefits to host communities, and enhancing the satisfaction of users (refer DWS's Guidelines for the Compilation of Resource ManagementPlans).